...

 If you buy a call option, you open a long position.
 You are therefore assuming that the price of the underlying asset will develop positively and rise.
 As the buyer, you have the right to buy this underlying asset, as in the previous cases, at a predetermined price.
 Strike Price for sale.

-As with a put, you pay an option premium to the call seller for the purchase.
+For the purchase you pay - as with the put - an option premium to the call seller.
 The long call is suitable for various scenarios.
 For example, if you do not yet own the underlying and you only want to buy it for a certain price.

 Call option trade buy / sell - example